coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Optional:

 - `columns` (List of String) The columns to display in the legend.
-Valid values are: last, unspecified, min, max, sum, avg.
+Valid values are: max, sum, avg, last, unspecified, min.
 - `group_by_query` (Boolean)
 - `is_visible` (Boolean) Whether to display the legend.
 False by default.
 - `placement` (String) The placement of the legend.
-Valid values are: hidden, unspecified, auto, bottom, side.
+Valid values are: unspecified, auto, bottom, side, hidden.

 <a id="nestedatt--layout--sections--rows--widgets--definition--line_chart--tooltip"></a>